 Enterprise Vault 11.0.1 – Release Details

-The above behaviour occurs in a scenario with delegated users for exchange mailboxes (User1 and User2)
+The above behavior occurs in a scenario with delegated users for exchange mailboxes (User1 and User2)

 - User2 with 'Publishing Editor' permissions on User1 mailbox - root level